ellacroix/webserv/README.md

 # METHODS
 ## GET
+The GET method means retrieve whatever information (in the form of an entity) is identified by the Request-URI.
+If the Request-URI refers to a data-producing process, it is the produced data which shall be returned as the entity in the response and not the source text of the process, unless that text happens to be the output of the process.

 ## POST
+The POST method is used to request that the origin server accept the entity enclosed in the request as a new subordinate of the resource identified by the Request-URI in the Request-Line.
+The action performed by the POST method might not result in a resource that can be identified by a URI.
+In this case, either 200 (OK) or 204 (No Content) is the appropriate response status, depending on whether or not the response includes an entity that describes the result.
+A quoi ressemble le body d'une POST Response ?

 ## DELETE
+The DELETE method requests that the origin server delete the resource identified by the Request-URI.

 # Testing
 - python library to make http requests https://requests.readthedocs.io/en/master/
 - quickly and easily send requests https://www.postman.com/